GL-Kageyama/Go_Interface/README.md

 ### Circular reference
 The Go language prohibits circular references to packages.
 A circular reference means that packages A and B refer to each other.
-This specification contributes to a layered architecture.
+The prohibition of circular references contributes to the realization of a layered architecture.

 ## Structure
 dog/